By: Craig McLellan, CEO, ThinkOn

 Has anyone seen my data?

-Cloud can be more expensive than a private database, but it is more flexible and offers more options for capacity and analytics.
-As an organization, it pays to be smart about where you choose to run applications.
+Cloud can be more expensive than a private database, but it is also more flexible and offers more options for capacity and analytics.
+As an organization, it pays to be smart about where you choose to run your applications.

 Checking up on—and checking out of—hidden fees